 However, if you are willing to work hard, but you just don’t have the resources to compete at the mainstream level, not all hope is lost.
 What’s more important then, is to just post as often as you can, at the highest quality that you can, as consistently as you can.
 Simple.
 You’ll do better than someone else out there, who, in their sense of entitlement, isn’t trying at all.

-In that case, don’t worry about posting 1,500 word articles every day; just do what you can.
-Post 800 word articles three times a week.
+In that case, don’t worry about posting 1,500-word articles every day; just do what you can.
+Post 800-word articles three times a week.
 Twice a week.
 Once a week.
 Once every two weeks.
 Once a month.
 Whatever realistically fits your schedule and the budget of time and money you have to put into it—which varies for everyone.

 Just…whatever you do: keep posting.
 Keep being active.
 Keep letting the Internet know that you’re alive.
 Keep giving readers a reason to come back to your site, increasing your mindshare with them as they digitally spend more and more time with you and your content, building trust as they’re impressed by the good return on the investment of time and attention they put into your content for whatever it is that they’re seeking to get out of it (be it knowledge, entertainment, etc.).

 You’ll eventually develop the work into a habit (especially as your typing speed gets faster, your style solidifies, etc.) and, if you’ve got any talent whatsoever, you’ll accrue some kind of a following, even if it’s small.
-If you’re working on a guerrilla budget for advertising, (or have no budget at all) then don’t try to be something you’re not by attempting to compete with the big dogs; you’ll only burn yourself out, and fail completely when you quit.
+If you’re working on a guerilla budget for advertising, (or have no budget at all) then don’t try to be something you’re not by attempting to compete with the big dogs; you’ll only burn yourself out, and fail completely when you quit.
 Take baby steps if that’s all you can handle at the moment…but just make sure that you keep taking them—because the Internet is a merciless place.
 Any free-market is.

-Personally, when I first started developing my knowledge and skill in Internet marketing, I too balked at the idea of treating blogging as if it were a steady job, because at the time: writing a single 1,500 word article was very taxing on my mind.
+Personally, when I first started developing my knowledge and skill in Internet marketing, I too balked at the idea of treating blogging as if it were a steady job, because at the time: writing a single 1,500-word article was very taxing on my mind.
 I would write one, and then admire it as a work of art, as if it were all that big of a deal (and some can be), but in actuality: I was immature and hadn’t grown into the habit of my website’s own standards.

 It was like an old Japanese anime that some of you may know of, called: Berserk, a fantastical spin of what was historically the Hundred Years’ War.
 The lead protagonist of the show was a young boy named Gatsu, who started off forced to learn how to wield a man’s broadsword in order to survive, despite the fact that he was barely an adolescent.
 It burned so much of his energy to swing the sword merely once or twice, only to be laughed at as he would be tripped by his cruel mentor.
-However, after the passing of time, multiplying his experiences, with lots of practice and great determination—Gatsu eventually grew into a man, and with him the size of his sword, making him one of the most feared and legendary soldiers on any battlefield, in the story.
+However, after the passing of time, multiplying his experiences, with lots of practice and great determination—Gatsu eventually grew into a man, and with him, the size of his sword, making him one of the most feared and legendary soldiers on any battlefield, in the story.

 As the CEO of this company, I decreed that our articles’ minimum word count standard should be set so high per article because that was just a matter of my ridiculous behavioral pattern; it’s always been like me to shoot for the stars, to be perfectionistic, to acclimate myself to the hardest and highest of any standards, to always play the game on extreme mode, because I know that, like young Gatsu, it may seem impossibly hard at first, but with enough time, multiplying our experiences, with lots of practice and great determination—after we grow to be able to wield our own sword—we eventually wind up becoming respected by anyone who witnesses us in action.